By general location – Last updated April 14, 2026

 Scott’s Addition (a booming, young professional’s area, tricky parking):

-• Wood and Iron.
-American food; good hamburgers, American food.
+- Wood and Iron.
+American food; very good hamburgers, American food.
 Slick, modern restaurant.
+There is also one out Huguenot Road, near the Kroger.
+Also one in Short Pump.

 A bit further afield:

-• Chicano Boy.
+- Chicano Boy.
+Huguenot Village Shopping Center near the Publix and Great Big Greenhouse.
 A Mexican-inspired taco and bowl place.
 Very good, very fresh food.
 We eat here a lot.

-• Croaker’s Spot. in Manchester / Southside.
-“Soul food and seafood,” very good, a bit of a trip, parking can be tricky, food takes a while because everything is cooked from scratch.
+- Croaker’s Spot.
+In Manchester / Southside.
+“Soul food and seafood,” very good, parking can be tricky, food takes a while because everything is cooked from scratch.
+Also have a restaurant in Petersburg.

-• Dot’s Back Inn.
-We haven’t been, but it is a quintessential Richmond staple, appeared on Diners, Drive-Ins and Dives twice, known for being a noisy, happy, bustling place.
+- Dot’s Back Inn.
+A quintessential Richmond staple, appeared on Diners, Drive-Ins and Dives twice, known for being a noisy, happy, bustling place.
 Bellevue neighborhood across the river.

 General: